 I think that is true, and it also connects to your first question.
 While doing research for this film, I came across a nonfiction book titled “Nigerian Town: Boston, Massachusetts” by Emeka Anwuna.
 The book discussed the experiences of immigrants who moved to Massachusetts during the time of the war.

 It described a term I had not heard before, but which really resonated with me.
 The term was “cultural exile”.
 It refers to the sense of being neither here nor there, and grieving a home that will never look the same as it did when you left.
-I left when I was ten, and that idea struck me deeply.
+Having left Nigeria when I was ten, that idea struck me deeply.
 It speaks to the experience many immigrants had during that time, and it truly hit home for me.

 In your film, there is a strong attention to the natural environment.
 We see the greenery, the vegetation, the water, and the blue skies.
 It all feels intentional.
 How important was it for you to contextualise and incorporate these elements into the film?